DNACENSolutions/dnac_ansible_workflows/README.md

 How to Generate your hosts inventory from Cisco Catalyst Center using inventory_gen playbook:

-For brownfield Catalyst Cennter (Network already discovered in Catalyst Center) with devices are in inventory, then automated inventory generation can be performed through inventory_gen playbook.
+For brownfield Catalyst Center (Network already discovered in Catalyst Center) with devices are in inventory, then automated inventory generation can be performed through inventory_gen playbook.
 Following the below Steps:

 i.
 Create a basic inventory file with Cisco Catalyst Center Inputs in inventory folder. for example demo_inv.yml
   ---
     ```bash
         #Inventory file for demo_lab
-        catalyst_cennter_hosts:
+        catalyst_center_hosts:
             hosts:
             <dnac hostname >:
             dnac_debug: false